 The Menu button on Fire TV invokes the Android context menu, which appears as a list of menu items centered on the screen.
 You can override the menu button to provide your own custom menu user interface, or for any other purpose.

 If you only have one menu item, consider using the Menu button as a simple toggle — for example, to turn closed captions on or off.
 If you do this, consider providing an onscreen hint to expose this feature to your users.

-Android TV often uses Google In-App Billing for in-app purchases.
-For in-app purchases on Amazon Fire TV, you use Amazon’s In-App Purchasing (IAP) API.
-For more information, you can [see a detailed comparison of the two][in-app-purchasing/migrate-from-iab-to-iapv2].
+Android TV often uses Google Play Billing for in-app purchases.
+For in-app purchases on Amazon Fire TV, you use Amazon's In-App Purchasing (IAP) API.
+For more information, you can see a detailed comparison of the two.

 Android TV uses Firebase for Analytics.
 With Amazon Fire TV, you can use Amazon Mobile Analytics or another analytics package (Google Analytics, Flurry Analytics, Crashlytics, and so on).
 Many of these analytics packages are configurable as modules if you build your app with Fire App Builder.

 Android TV often runs the latest version of Android (Nougat or API level 25).
 In contrast, Amazon Fire TV devices can run either Fire OS 5 (based on Lollipop, API level 22) or Fire OS 6 (based on Nougat, API level 25).
-Currently, the only device that runs Fire OS 6 is Fire TV (Gen 3).
-(Previous Fire TV devices will not be up-leveled at this time.)
+See Fire OS Versions and Fire TV Device Specifications for information about which devices have which version of Fire OS.

 When testing out your Amazon Fire TV app code, you use an actual Fire TV device (either the set-top box or stick) instead of a virtual emulator.
 See Connect to Fire TV Through ADB for more details.